jordimcp/shelfcomponents/README.md

 - OSVVM
 - GHDL

-Early stage repository, it is just for fun project...(with all the consequences)
+Early stage repository, it is a just for fun project...(with all the consequences)

 Structure of components:
   - Name_of_component: